JNEdfritzsche/JNECalculations/content/conduit_fill_examples_oesc.md

 **Result: Fill three 103 mm (4") RMC conduits — Conduits 1 & 2 for LV control, Conduit 3 for LV/HV power at 31.0%**

-**NOTE:** Two key points illustrated here.
-First, HV and LV cables must be in separate conduits per OESC Rule 12-1010.
-Second, the allowable fill **drops from 40% to 31% when only 2 cables are present** (Table 9E vs 9G) — Conduit 3 passes by a margin of only 0.01%.
-In practice, engineering judgment or a larger conduit should be considered at such tight margins.

 ---

 ## Appendix